capstone85/project_proposal/planning/project_plan.md

 Include the most up-to-date user roles and personas.

+Shopper: someone seeking to purchase clothing

+Emma is a local boutique owner and is trying to increase sales, but does not a have platform to display her products to a wider range of people.
+She can enroll on our site as a vendor to begin displaying her merchandise online in a place frequented by local shoppers.
+Emily just received extra inventory for several of her products and is having trouble selling through store front and is looking to promote her business.

+Vendor: someone trying to sell their clothes locally

+Eva recently tore her favorite pair of work pants and is in need of a new pair but is caught up in work and therefore can not find the time to go shopping in look for new pants.
+Ellie loves online shopping but recently read an article about all the cardboard and plastic waste that is harmful to the planet due to online shopping.
+However, Ellie finds it more convenient to shop online and wants to continue in a more environmentally and friendly way.
+Ella frequently purchases different clothing items in various stores and finds it inconvenient the high shopping cost for each store.

 ## User Stories

 List the current user stories you will implement.

+- As a shopper, I want to be able to have a centralized list of stores near me, so that I can better identify clothing stores that suit my style.
+- As a shopper, I want to know the kind of merchandise available in the stores near me, so that I can save my time when shopping.
+- As a shopper, I want to avoid gathering too much cardboard and plastic waste as possible, to be more sustainable.
+- As a shopper, I want to know about the clothing stores near me, in order to support local businesses and vendors.
+- As a vendor, I want to have a place for people to see what I sell, to generate more revenue.
+- As a vendor, I want my customers to shop in a more environmentally and friendly way.
+- As a vendor, I want to have a tracking page for all the online orders.
+- As a shopper, I want to be able to not pay several shipping costs for different stores.
+- As a vendor, I want my customers to easy and convenient way to purchase my products.
+- As a shopper, I want to be able to search for a specific product in a convenient way.

 ## Pages/Screens